Rituals for a Better Culture

 Transcript

-Back in Episode 6 of Blackboard Fridays, we talked about a framework in a structure for creating a winning culture.
-One of the questions I’ve gotten because of that was around the how, specifically some of the behaviors and rituals that I encourage businesses to use.
-Now rituals in a culture are almost by definition unique and personalized to your business.
+Back in Episode 6 of Blackboard Fridays, we talked about a framework and a structure for creating a winning culture.
+One of the questions I’ve gotten because of that was around the how, specifically “Can you share some real world, specific behaviors and rituals that you encourage businesses to use?”

 These aren’t being shared with the view to you implementing these specifically in your business.
 I just wanted to take a few of the more interesting or extreme examples of cultural rituals that I’ve seen with my clients and my businesses to help you understand this is a real opportunity to push those boundaries and have a little bit of fun.

-Well, these guys took it to another level.
-Instead of a bell, they’ve got a Hobby Horse—the sort of thing you might buy for a child, and when you squeeze the ear, it made a sound like a horse.
-Instead of ringing a bell when they go to sale, the salesperson was responsible for going out the back, grabbing the Hobby Horse, squeezing that ear, and then riding it around the office until the noise has stopped.
-They loved it; it was fabulous.
+Well, this real estate agency took it to another level.
+Instead of a bell, they have … a Hobby Horse.
+(The picture helps – this is the sort of thing you might buy for a child, and when you squeeze the ear it makes a sound like a horse).
+Instead of ringing a bell when they sign a new Contract of Sale… the salesperson is responsible for going out the back of the office, grabbing the Hobby Horse, squeezing that ear, and then riding it around the office until the noise has stopped.

-I tell you when I share that story a lot in the context of culture rituals, nine times out of ten people laugh at the story and think that would be way too crazy for them.
-One out of ten, they go looking for a Hobby Horse.
+Now – when I share that story a lot in the context of Culture Rituals, 9 times out of 10 people laugh at the story and think that would be way too crazy for them.
+One out of 10, they go looking for a Hobby Horse.

-Number two, gentlemen’s jackets.
-This is a business I worked with for many years and one of their traditions was that whenever they had a conference, whenever they like the whole business together spread out across the country, they would have a formal sit-down dinner and gentlemen would wear dinner jacket.
+This is a business I worked with for many years and one of their traditions was that whenever they had a conference, whenever they brought the whole business together from across the country, they would have a formal sit-down dinner – gowns for the ladies, and gentlemen would wear a dinner jacket.
+(I never asked, but I assume they would be happy with people swapping those clothes – but if you showed up to the dinner in less formal attire you would not be admitted.)

-They had a specific rule that the gentleman could not remove their jacket until the chairman of the board had removed his jacket.
-The chairmen over time, they change, but they all had a whole lot of fun.
+As part of this ritual, they had a specific rule that gentlemen could not remove their jacket until the Chairman of the board had removed his jacket.
+The Chairman over time had changed (and again I’m sure they would have something similar with a female Chair but the situation had not arisen) but ever Chair had a whole lot of fun with this specific rule.

-Every time, they kind of got up to grab a drink, they slowly start thinking about their jackets, put it back on, knowing that every other man there was keeping an eye on them to see when they could take their jackets off.
+Through the evening, every time the chair stood up to grab a drink, or to mingle, or to use the bathroom… all eyes in the room would be on his jacket.
+And he would play with the unspoken awareness, stretch or reach into his pocket, while keeping his jacket on as long as possible knowing that every other man there was keeping an eye on them to see when they could take their jackets off.
 A good fun little thing and one that really brought us together.

-Number three, swearing.
 Some businesses have very strict policy about not swearing.
-I had one client that built into their culture strategy paper that rule that they were allowed to swear at work.
+I had one client that actually built into their Culture Strategy paper the rule that they were allowed to swear at work.

 As I say, these aren’t recommendations, things that will apply for your business, but it was something that they felt was part of what made them special, and they wanted to solidify that.

-Number four, new date idea.
-How’s this for a little bit of fun.
-Once a month of their team meeting, this business each person has responsible for one month out of six for coming to that team meeting with an idea for a new date.
+How’s this for a little bit of fun?
+This business has a monthly team meeting and a roster, so that each person is responsible for one month out of six and has to come to that team meeting with an idea for a new date night experience.

-Number five, this is something we do with businessDEPOT—Friday bingo.
-Once a month, we get together on a Friday afternoon, a few drinks, knock off at half past four, and we play a game of bingo.
+Once a month, the multi-disciplinary team would get together on a Friday afternoon, knock off at half past four, have a few cold drinks … and play a game of bingo.

-Now you think that that might be a little bit old-school, a little bit naff, but it’s an awful lot of fun.
+Now you might think that Bingo is a little bit old-school?
+A little bit naff?
+But it’s an awful lot of fun.
 It’s a great simple exercise that brings the whole team together in a casual way, have a little bit of fun.
 It’s one of those things that make us as a business unique and it’s something that our team enjoyed.

-It’s something that makes them more engaged with us as a business, and that leads to all the benefits of a great culture—loyalty, extra contribution, and a whole lot more energy, and motivation when they come into work.
-Friday.
-Blackboard Fridays.
-That reminds me.
-Seventy six, seven and six.
-Was my beautiful wife worth every penny?
-76.
+Like all these rituals, it makes the team more engaged with the business, and that leads to all the benefits of a great culture – loyalty, extra contribution, and a whole lot more energy and motivation when they come into work.

 Next Steps